Pool Closure Dates & Policies

 Closure times can range from 45 minutes to 48 hours, depending on these variables.

 Please do your part in minimizing closure incidents.
 Here are several ways that YOU can help keep the pool open and safe!

 - Please shower thoroughly before swimming.
 One minute is all it takes to make a huge difference.

 - Don't pee or poop in the water.
 Please use designated restrooms for these activities.

 - Take children on hourly restroom breaks.

 - If not 100% potty trained, please wear a swim diaper and a plastic reusable diaper over the swim diaper at all times.
 Reusable diapers can be purchased at the front desk.

 - If you or a family member has experienced diarrhea in the last two week, please do not swim for a minimum of two week AFTER all symptoms have cleared.

 - If you have open sores or open wounds, please do not swim until these areas have healed.

-During the swim season, the lifeguard will call a ten minute break every hour.
-Why, you may ask?
+During the swim season, the lifeguard will call a ten-minute break every hour.
+Why, may you ask?
 The following are several reasons: